Environment

 The information and opinions contained in this report are provided as of the date they are originally made and are subject to change without notice.
 Nutanix does not undertake to update or revise any such statements.
 This report is not intended to create legal rights or obligations.
 Inclusion of information in this report is not an indication that the subject or information is material in the context of the securities laws or any other laws of the United States or any other jurisdiction, or as these terms are used in the context of financial statements and financial reporting.
 The standards of measurement and performance contained in this report are developing and based on assumptions.

 This report contains express and implied forward-looking statements, which involve substantial risks and uncertainties.
 Other than statements of historical fact, all statements contained in this report, including statements regarding our plans, initiatives, projections, targets, goals, commitments, expectations, or prospects, are forward-looking statements.
 The words “believe,” “may,” “will,” “potentially,” “estimate,” “continue,” “anticipate,” “plan,” “intend,” “could,” “would,” “expect,” “aspire,” or words or expressions of similar substance or the negative thereof, that convey the uncertainty of future events or outcomes are intended to identify forward-looking statements.
 You should not rely upon these forward-looking statements as predictions of future events.
 These forward-looking statements speak only as of the date they are originally made and are based on our current expectations only.
-These forward-looking statements are subject to numerous risks, uncertainties and assumptions, including scientific or technological developments, regulatory and legislative changes, stakeholder engagement, global political, social and economic trends, evolving sustainability frameworks, and other unanticipated or subsequent developments as well as those described in our most recent Annual Report on Form 10-K and subsequent Quarterly Reports on Form 10-Q, each filed with the U.S. Securities and Exchange Commission.
-It is not possible for us to predict all risks, nor can we assess the impact of all factors or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained or implied in any forward-looking statements we may make.
-These forward-looking statements are merely aspirational and, in light of these risks, uncertainties and assumptions, we cannot guarantee that the future results, performance, or events and circumstances reflected in these statements will be achieved or will occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
-We undertake no obligation, and expressly disclaim any obligation, to update, alter or otherwise revise or publicly release the results of any revision to these forward-looking statements to reflect new information or the occurrence of unanticipated or subsequent events, except as required by law.
+These forward-looking statements are subject to numerous risks, uncertainties, and assumptions, including scientific or technological developments, regulatory and legislative changes, stakeholder engagement, global political, social and economic trends, evolving sustainability frameworks, and other unanticipated or subsequent developments as well as those described in our Annual Report on Form 10-K for the fiscal year ended July 31, 2025 and subsequent Quarterly Reports on Form 10-Q, each filed with the U.S. Securities and Exchange Commission.
+It is not possible for us to predict all risks, nor can we assess the impact of all factors or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained or implied in any forward-looking statements we may make in this report.
+These forward-looking statements are merely aspirational and, in light of these risks, uncertainties, and assumptions, we cannot guarantee that the future results, performance, or events and circumstances reflected in these statements will be achieved or will occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+We undertake no obligation, and expressly disclaim any obligation, to update, alter, or otherwise revise or publicly release the results of any revision to these forward-looking statements to reflect new information or the occurrence of unanticipated or subsequent events, except as required by law.

 Contact Us